Skip to content

 The 800G interconnect landscape is more complex than any previous generation — five cable types, two incompatible OSFP form factors, a generational shift from multimode to single-mode fiber, and an AEC category that barely existed three years ago.
 But complexity doesn't mean confusion when you follow a structured process.

 Start with distance.
 Then check platform compatibility.
 Factor in power at your specific scale.
 Think one generation ahead.
 The most successful deployments plan interconnect infrastructure as a first-class workstream alongside compute and power — not as an afterthought.
-They use multiple cable types matched to distance zones.
-And they order early, because cables that cost hundreds of dollars become bottlenecks for equipment worth millions.

 Leave A Comment